lockstepsim/koala-bor-ed-with-us/README.md

 Help us attract volunteers.
 Just leave a trace that you were here!

 ## 🐨 How to Make Your First Commit (Super Simple Guide)
+Preconditions:
+- Logged in GitHub
+- In editing mode

 ### 1. Open the README file
 You're already here — perfect.